 Additionally, learners themselves can publish their own content – which means that if you have an employee who is an expert in, say, video editing, he or she can upload a lesson and the organization is able to tap into and also make use of internal resources, versus having to outsource or look externally for information and materials.

 Again, the LMS was built to closely monitor only the information contained within the platform – not a learner’s entire ecosystem – and strictly adhering to compliance, laws and regulations.
 It is limited in its scope.

 An LXP can accommodate any form of content – including articles, podcast, blogs, videos and more.

 Again, LXPs should not simply replace the LMS; most LXPs and modern elearning content integrate with LMSs, so LMS content is available as part of the LXP.
 LMSs are generally more tailored to the skills required of an employee within an organization – laws, rules, regulations an individual need to master as being part of that organization.
 Additionally, previous investments in corporate training need not go to waste.
 Like a university curriculum, this combination allows for mandatory training and elective development opportunities.
 Students, then, are given some control – but not complete control.

 Now that the LXP concept is better understood, we can expect this market to boom.
 Indeed, Josh Bersin recently wrote a piece about its market explosion, noting that it’s just too big to ignore.

-Speexx has its own version of an LXP – Speexx Essentials, which uses a variety of engaging micro-learning activities.
+Speexx has its own flavor of an LXP – Speexx Essentials, which uses a variety of engaging micro-learning activities, AI-driven needs assesment and language level test..
 Each user’s activity feed updates constantly with new content, like video exercises and articles from renowned publishers such as The New York Times, Harvard Business Review, Euronews and more – while integrating into all your systems.
 It also includes social and collaborative learning tools to help build long-term engagement throughout your entire workforce.
 Stay tuned for more information on Speexx’ LXP.